averycrespi/vtt-bridge/README.md

 **How does VTT Bridge work?**

-- See [this wiki page](https://github.com/averycrespi/vtt-bridge/wiki/How-the-extension-works) for a detailed explanation of VTT Bridge's design.
+- See [this wiki page](https://github.com/averycrespi/vtt-bridge/wiki/How-the-extension-works) for a detailed explanation how VTT Bridge works.

 **I found a bug!
 What should I do?**

-- First, check if the [FAQ](#faq) addresses your issue.
+- [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Bug report", then complete the issue template.

-- Second, check the [Issues tab](https://github.com/averycrespi/vtt-bridge/issues) to see if anyone else has reported the same problem.
+**I have an idea for a feature!
+What should I do?**

-- If your problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Bug report", then complete the issue template.
+- [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Feature request", then complete the issue template.

 ## Development